jkingyens/binder/readme.md

 # Binder

-Binder is a compiler that bundles a set of videos into a course program.
-The compiler deploys the course to your Digital Ocean account via the Spaces API.
-You can then load and run the program using our native iOS or Android apps called Userland.
+Binder is a compiler for bundling videos into courses.
+The compiler will deploy your course using your own Digital Ocean account.
+Users can then take the course by adding it the native Userland app.
 Userland supports features such as progress tracking, offline caching and more coming soon.
-Alternatively, you can view the videos via generated html pages based on the OpenJS Foundation's [AMP project](https://amp.dev).
-We want to make course material quickly accessible from the mobile web while providing an enhanced feature set only possible in native mobile apps.

 # Defining a Course